Skip to Main Content

 Related Professionals

-Tax-exempt health care entities frequently call on Parker Poe attorneys for advice on issues involving federal, state and local taxes, including income, excise, sales and property taxes.
-We routinely assist in the preparation of tax exemption applications (Form 1023) for newly organized entities, advise tax-exempt organizations on the new federal reporting requirements (Form 990) and help tax-exempt hospitals with local property tax-exemption matters.
+Tax-exempt health care entities frequently call on Parker Poe attorneys for advice on issues involving federal, state, and local taxes, including income, excise, sales, and property taxes.
+We routinely assist in the preparation of tax exemption applications (Form 1023) for newly organized entities, advise tax-exempt organizations on federal reporting requirements (Form 990), and help tax-exempt hospitals with local property tax-exemption issues.
+We also routinely assist tax-exempt hospitals and other organizations with bond financing, including compliance with bond covenants, compliance with fundraising and lobbying requirements, and with executive compensation and employee benefits.

-Parker Poe helped a tax-exempt hospital obtain a letter ruling that it is not required to file the Form 990.
-Additionally, we advised a nonprofit, tax-exempt hospital on the federal tax issues involved in its proposed merger with a hospital owned by a county-owned hospital operated by a hospital authority.
+Examples of our work include helping a tax-exempt hospital obtain a letter ruling that it is not required to file the Form 990 and advising a nonprofit, tax-exempt hospital on the federal tax issues involved in its proposed merger with a county-owned hospital operated by a hospital authority.
+We routinely advise nonprofit, tax-exempt hospitals on the federal tax issues implicated by joint ventures with for-profit entities and physicians, such as ambulatory surgery centers or imaging centers.

 Related Professionals